What Council is doing

 Reducing Council emissions

-To reduce our emissions, we’ve done things like convert our district streetlights to LED, reduce sewage sludge emissions, transitioned from using coal to wood chip fuel at the wastewater treatment plant (for which we won the Excellence in Climate Action – Medium Organisation in the 2019 Toitu Envirocare Awards), and improved the efficiency of our vehicles and buildings.
+To reduce our emissions, we’ve done things like convert our district streetlights to LED, reduce sewage sludge emissions, transition from using coal to wood chip fuel at the wastewater treatment plant (for which we won the Excellence in Climate Action – Medium Organisation in the 2019 Toitu Envirocare Awards), and improved the efficiency

 - monitoring new and emerging technologies to reduce the emissions impact of food and other waste

-- planting trees and regenerating natural areas to further reduce and offset carbon emissions.
+- planting trees and regenerating natural areas to further reduce and offset carbon emissions

 Preparing our infrastructure